kr3l/vl53l1x-js/README.md

 # vl53l1x-js

-js library for the VL53L1X Laser Ranger
+Javascript library for the VL53L1X Laser Ranger.
+It wraps the ST C++ API code using napi.

 # Installation